kr-g/mpymodcore/README.md

-# mpymodcore - a micro framework for MicroPython
+# mpy-modcore - a micro framework for MicroPython

 An approach to modularize MicroPython projects.